jylaroti/polis-digifinland-tools/README.md

 4. Copy `digifinland-example.env` to a new file called `digifinland-dev.env` and edit variables to match your environment.

-## Quickstart to get dev env up with Docker Compose
+## Quickstart to get local environment up with Docker Compose

 1. Patch Polis codebase:
     ```